-- Comprehensive review of project performance & impact on system performance - Underspending projects (returning \$10,000 or more) may be subject to reduction or reallocation (with exception of projects 2017 or later) - Underperforming PSH and RRH projects may be reduced, reallocated, and/or placed in lower grouping in Tier 2. - The two lowest scoring renewal RRH and PSH projects determined to be significantly underperforming, operating under capacity, or operating significantly out of compliance may be subject to replacement by new projects, provided the applications pass the threshold review and score highly enough. - Project level performance will be further assessed to determine impact on CoC System Performance Measures as part of decisions to reallocate.
+- □ Criteria to measure system performance - Underspending projects (returning \$10,000 or more) may be subject to reduction or reallocation (with exception of projects 2018 or later) - Underperforming PSH and RRH projects may be reduced, reallocated, and/or placed in lower grouping in Tier 2. - The two lowest scoring renewal RRH and PSH projects determined to be significantly underperforming, operating under capacity, or operating significantly out of compliance may be subject to replacement by new projects, provided the applications pass the threshold review and score highly enough. - Project level performance will be further assessed to determine impact on CoC System Performance Measures as part of decisions to reallocate.